JasonFreeberg/JasonFreeberg.github.io/_posts/2019-07-07-Data Sources with Spring.md

 ## Next steps

-Follow [this guide](../key-vault) to learn how to store your connection strings in Key Vault, thus providing easy secret management and rotation!
-In this example we also disabled SSL, but for a production environment we should install the Postgres certificate on App Service so we can connect securely.
+A future article will show how to store your connection strings in Key Vault, thus providing easy secret management and rotation!
+In this example we disabled SSL, but for a production environment we should install the Postgres certificate on App Service so we can connect securely.
 I plan to cover this in a future article, in the meantime please see this documentation on [installing the Postgres certificate on your local machine](https://docs.microsoft.com/en-us/azure/postgresql/concepts-ssl-connection-security#applications-that-require-certificate-verification-for-ssl-connectivity).

 ## Helpful Links